lanl/LaGriT/documentation/INSTALL.md

 # Building LaGriT
 ----------------------------------------------

 LaGriT installation is intended to be as straightforward as possible for Linux and macOS systems.
-If you encounter any problems with the build process, submit a ticket on the (Issues page)[https://github.com/lanl/LaGriT/issues).
+If you encounter any problems with the build process, submit a ticket on the [Issues page](https://github.com/lanl/LaGriT/issues).

-If you are on Windows, see
+If you are on Windows, see Section 4.0 on this page for more information.

 ## 1. Automatic Build (Linux, macOS)